Deformations of algebras in noncommutative geometry

-Probably, one can show that the resulting isomorphism preserves the subset of formal deformations that (up to formal gauge equivalence) converge in some neighborhood of $\hbar=0$, and this would be enough to confirm Conjecture \ref{c:kont-conj}. \begin{question} What is the relation between the parameters $f_\hbar$ and $\Phi_{\hbar}$ above?
-In particular: \begin{enumerate} \item Does \eqref{e:quants} send star products that converge for $\hbar$ in some neighborhood of zero to potentials that also converge in some neighborhood of zero? \item Is $A_{\Phi_{P,Q,R}^{e^{\tau \cdot \hbar},c}}$ isomorphic to Kontsevich's quantization of $\hbar \cdot \pi_f$ (or some constant multiple), for $f = \tau \cdot xyz - c\bigl(P(x)+Q(y)+R(z)\bigr)$? \end{enumerate} \end{question} Returning to the case that the degrees $(a,b,c)$ are in the set $\{(1,1,1),(1,1,2),(1,2,3)\}$, i.e., that generic quasihomogeneous polynomials of degree $d$ have an isolated singularity at the origin, the main result of \cite{EGdelpezzo} shows that, for generic $A_{\Phi}$ with $\Phi$ filtered of degree $\leq d = a+b+c$, the algebra $A_{\Phi}$ is in the family $A_{\Phi_{P,Q,R}^{t,c}}$ and the family provides a versal deformation; moreover, the center is a polynomial algebra in a single generator, and quotienting by this generator produces a quantization of the original isolated singularity, which also restricts to a versal deformation generically: \begin{theorem}\cite{EGdelpezzo} \begin{itemize} \item[(i)] Suppose that $\Phi \in TV_\cyc^d$ is a homogeneous CY potential of weighted degree $d=a+b+c$, where $|x|=a$, $|y|=b$, and $|z|=c$ (which can be arbitrary).
-Then for any potential $\Phi' \in TV_\cyc^{< d}$ of degree strictly less than $d$, $\Phi + \Phi'$ is also a CY potential.
-Moreover, the Hilbert series of the $CY$ algebra $A_{\Phi + \Phi'}$ is
+\begin{question} What is the relation between the parameters $f_\hbar$ and $\Phi_{\hbar}$ above?
+In particular: \begin{enumerate} \item Does \eqref{e:quants} send star products that, up to a gauge equivalence, converge for $\hbar$ in some neighborhood of zero to potentials that, up to a continuous automorphism of $TV[\![\hbar]\!]$, also converge in some neighborhood of zero? \item Is $A_{\Phi_{P,Q,R}^{t,c}}$ isomorphic (via a continuous $\bk[\![\hbar]\!]$-algebra isomorphism which is the identity modulo $\hbar$) to Kontsevich's quantization of $\hbar \cdot \pi_f$ (or some constant multiple), for $f = \tau \cdot xyz - c\bigl(P(x)+Q(y)+R(z)\bigr)$ (and $t=e^{\tau \hbar}$)? \end{enumerate} \end{question} As stated above, if the second question had a positive answer, this would be enough to confirm Conjecture \ref{c:kont-conj} in this case.

+Returning to the case that the degrees $(a,b,c)$ are in the set $\{(1,1,1),(1,1,2),(1,2,3)\}$, i.e., that generic quasihomogeneous polynomials of degree $d$ have an isolated singularity at the origin, the main result of \cite{EGdelpezzo} shows that, for generic $A_{\Phi}$ with $\Phi$ filtered of degree $\leq d = a+b+c$, the algebra $A_{\Phi}$ is in the family $A_{\Phi_{P,Q,R}^{t,c}}$ and the family provides a versal deformation; moreover, the center is a polynomial algebra in a single generator, and quotienting by this generator produces a quantization of the original isolated singularity, which also restricts to a versal deformation generically: \begin{theorem}\cite{EGdelpezzo} \begin{itemize} \item[(i)] Suppose that $\Phi \in TV_\cyc^d$ is a homogeneous Calabi-Yau potential of weighted degree $d=a+b+c$, where $|x|=a$, $|y|=b$, and $|z|=c$ (which can be arbitrary).
+Then for any potential $\Phi' \in TV_\cyc^{< d}$ of degree strictly less than $d$, $\Phi + \Phi'$ is also a Calabi-Yau potential.
+Moreover, the Hilbert series of the associated graded algebra of the Calabi-Yau algebra $A_{\Phi + \Phi'}$ is

 \item[(ii)] There exists a nonscalar central element $\Psi \in A_{\Phi + \Phi'}^{\leq d}$. \item[(iii)] Now suppose that $(a,b,c) \in \{(1,1,1),(1,1,2),(1,2,3)\}$ as above.
 Then, if $\Phi$ is generic, then there exist parameters $P, Q, R, t$, $c$, as above, such that for all $\Phi'\in TV_\cyc^{< d}$,